zacanger/ts-koa-passport-mongo-boilerplate/README.md

 node .
 ```

 Includes examples for Google CloudBuild, CircleCI, Docker, and Kubernetes.
+Find and replace `foo` with the correct strings.

 [License](./LICENSE.md)